tresorama/jacopomarrone/src/blog-contents/load-global-css-in-block-theme-in-wordpress.md

 }
 ```

-..we won!!!!
+... and we won!!!!

 ![Schermata 2023-02-26 alle 03.34.30.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.34.30.png)

-Let’s check in frontend…
+Let’s check in frontend...

 ![Schermata 2023-02-26 alle 03.36.12.png](/blog/load-global-css-in-block-theme-in-wordpress/Schermata_2023-02-26_alle_03.36.12.png)

-.. and sadly , our classes is not there.
+...and sadly, our classes is not there anymore.

-In frontend, body doesn’t have `editor-styles-wrapper` class, so we must add a second scoped selector in CSS...
+In frontend, `body` doesn’t have `editor-styles-wrapper` class, so we must add a second scoped selector in CSS only for frontend...

 ```css
 /* .../wp-content/my-theme/my-theme-custom-css.css */